TuwaIO/orbit/packages/orbit-core/README.md

 ## ✨ Key Features

-- **Multi-Chain Architecture:** Native support for EVM, Solana, and Starknet through a unified adapter interface
+- **Multi-Chain Architecture:** Native support for EVM, Solana, and Starknet through a unified adapter interface.
 - **Framework Independence:** Compatible with any JavaScript framework or vanilla JS
 - **Type-Safe Development:** Full TypeScript support with comprehensive type definitions
 - **Flexible Adapter System:** Easily extensible for new blockchain architectures